skttl/konstrukt-documentation/actions/the-basics.md

 # The Basics

+Actions are a powerful way of adding custom functionality to Konstrukt without needing to create an custom UI elements.
+By providing an action to run Konstrukt can automatically trigger actions from a number of UI locations.

 ## Defining an action

 To define an action you create a class that inherits from the base class `KonstruktAction<>` and configure it like so.